Fethija Mosque (Bihać)

-The Fethija Mosque (Fethija džamija) is a mosque and former Catholic church, located in the town of Bihać, in the Federation of Bosnia and Herzegovina political division of Bosnia and Herzegovina.
-Built in 1266 as a church, it is the oldest Gothic building in the country.
+The Fethija Mosque (Fethija džamija) is a mosque and former Catholic church, located in the town of Bihać, Bosnia and Herzegovina.
+Built in 1266 as the Church of Saint Anthony of Padua, it is the oldest Gothic building in the country.
+The Mosque is a National Monument of Bosnia and Herzegovina.

 History

-It was originally built as a Catholic church dedicated to Saint Anthony of Padua, and was subsequently transformed into a mosque following the 1592 conquest of Bihać from Habsburg Croatia by the Ottoman Empire.
+Originally built as a Catholic church dedicated to Saint Anthony of Padua, it was subsequently transformed into a mosque following the 1592 conquest of Bihać by the Ottoman Empire.
 The building was originally accompanied by a Dominican monastery, which was also mentioned in a 13th-century charter of the Croatian nobility.

 The Gothic bell tower of the building served as a minaret until 1863, when it was so dilapidated that it was pulled down and a new minaret was erected.
 During World War II the mosque was damaged – the roof and all the wooden elements in the interior were burnt, and there was damage to the minaret.
 After World War II conservation works on building commenced.

+During the Austro-Hungarian rule, a new Church of Saint Anthony of Padua was built.